Wow. Wow. Wow.

 - Only problem is OpenSSL doesn’t check the length of the data sent.

 - A user “says” they sent a 500 length string

 - But actually they send a 4 letter word

 - Server gives the user back 496 characters of server memory, which can include keys, documents, passwords, credit cards, etc.

-- User gets the master encryption key, and can decypher all past, present, and future traffic… instantly.
+- User gets the main encryption key, and can decipher all past, present, and future traffic… instantly.

 - That is, until the server admins change the server key, which some already have.